 All the five zones of Jim Corbett doesn't remain open at all times.
 The Jhirna Zone is open throughout the year, and you can find birds and occasionally tigers there as well.
 The Sitabani Zone is also open all year round.
-These zones have a drier area, with rocky plains that are easily navigable in the monsoon as well.
+This zone is a hard forest area.
+Sitabani not only a part of the Corbett Tiger Reserve but it is the only spot for bird watching in Jim Corbett.
+Sitabani is also a favorite spot for tourists because of its mention in the Hindu epic, Ramayana.
+The legend says that goddess Sita, wife of Lord Rama, spent some days of her exile in Sitabani.
 The Dhikala Zone is the most desired of them all, where you can find the outrageous number of tigers and cubs, but this zone is open only between 15 November and 15 June every year.
 Similarly, the Durga Devi Zone is also open only between November and June.
 The Bijrani Zone is open from October to June.
 This is because the three zones are hilly and have dense forests, which are at an outrageous risk for landslides.
-The roads to these zones are also blocked in the monsoon.
-Keep in mind that the Park closes at night, and you cannot camp inside the premises
+The roads to these zones are also blocked in the monsoon season.
+Jim Corbett Park is closed at night, so keep in mind that you cannot camp inside the premises at night.

-This is a hard-pressed tourist season in Jim Corbett National Park, and for a good reason too.
+If we talk about the best time for Jim Corbett visit, winter is the best tourist season and for a good reason too.
 The monsoon showers leave the Park refreshed and rejuvenated, and the whole region gets a new lease of life.
 Starting from the middle of November, all the zones of the Park are open for tourism, and you can spot the maximum number of birds and animals during this time as well.
 The weather is an absolute delight to be in – with the mercury dropping between 10°C and 20°C during the day.
 At night, the temperature goes down to as low as 5°C, so make sure you pack woollens and warm clothes.
 Now is the time when you're most likely to spot the maximum number of Royal Bengal tigers, as they love soaking up the sun in the afternoons.
 Wildlife photographers are in for a treat, as you can hope to catch animals in action, striking the most magnificent poses.
 Rafting, safari rides, nature walks and trekking are all allowed in the winter, so bring along your entire family for a day of guaranteed fun!
 Give your children a memorable lesson in conversation and the rich biodiversity of the region while you're at it.

 The temperature during summers could exceed 40-degree Celsius, but because of the lush greenery in the National Park, the place manages to remain fresh and balmy throughout.
 The humidity is relatively low, alluring a lot of tourists to visit the place during summers.
 Summer is also one of the best times to spot mammals near water bodies since all five zones are open during this season, you're more likely to see all animals.
 Other activities that one might enjoy are river rafting, jeep safaris, nature walks and angling which are popular in summer.
 Since summer sees fewer tourists than winters, it's an excellent time for those looking for privacy.